lucassandin/client.welcome.github.io/README.md

 - Framework: ReactJS with Next.js
 - Programming Language: JavaScript (ES6+)

+## Helm usage

+[Helm](https://helm.sh) must be installed to use the charts.
+Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

+Once Helm has been set up correctly, add the repo as follows:

+helm repo add welcome-client https://lucassandin.github.io/client.welcome.github.io/charts

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo welcome-client` to see the charts.

+To install the welcome-client chart:

+    helm install welcome-client welcome-client/welcome-client

+To uninstall the chart:

+    helm delete welcome-client

 ## Contribution

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.